dtklumpp/elements/README.md

 * You draw a "hand" of stones which determines which colors you can play.
 * 2 players: both players are playing from the same computer.
 * highlight whoever's turn it is
 * Just Air powers are for MVP (not fire/water/earth)
+* Implement check for Victory conditions (when opponent King has no legal move)

 //===================